The English phrasal verb TAKE IN has the following meanings:

-- Don’t be taken in by his charms.
-He isn’t actually a nice person.
+- Don’t be taken in by his charm.
+He isn’t a nice person.

 4. Take in = to reduce the size of a garment

 (transitive) To reduce the size of a piece of clothing so that it fits better.
-To make a garment narrower, tighter or shorter.
+To make a garment (which is a piece of clothing) narrower, tighter or shorter.